mmtmn/kryptos-k4-neural-network-attempt/README.md

 # Bias

-Currently the output his biased as the plain text response only includes letters present in the clues, suggesting a biased approach towards the bruteforced attempt.
+Currently the results are biased.
+The plain text response only includes letters present in the clues, suggesting a biased approach towards the bruteforced attempt.
+Further work would be required to **potentially** bruteforce the 30+ year old code.